 About the Awards

-Thank you to our event sponsor TELUS for supporting active and sustainable travel in the region!
+Thank you to our sponsor, TELUS for supporting the 2018 Workplace Champion Award!

 Awards Review Panel Members

 We extend our gratitude to the expert panel of volunteers who evaluated all of the nominations: